Officers of the Society

 University of New England (Australia)

 Valentina Gosetti is a poetry translator and a Senior Lecturer in French at the University of New England (Australia), following her years as Kathleen Bourne Junior Research Fellow in French and Comparative Literature at St Anne’s College, in the University of Oxford.
-Her main research interests include 19th century French poetry and the development of prose poetry, provincial “auto-exoticism” in the 19th century, and French-speaking women poets from Romanticism to today.
+Her main research interests include 19th century French poetry and the development of prose poetry, provincial/regional poetry in the 19th century, and French-speaking women poets from Romanticism to today.
 She is the author of Aloysius Bertrand’s ‘Gaspard de la Nuit’: Beyond the Prose Poem (2016) and has edited and translated, with Adriano Marchetti and Andrea Bedeschi, the volume Donne: Poeti di Francia e oltre dal Romanticismo ad oggi (2017), a bilingual anthology of French-speaking women poets from Romanticism to today.
-She is also interested in poetry translation, especially into Italian minority languages.
+She is also interested in poetry translation into and from minority languages via her blog Transferre.
 She administers the Society’s website, Facebook page, and Twitter account, and moderates its mailing list.

 Prof. Robert Lethbridge